carbonfive/razor-phoenix/README.md

 ## Notes
   * You will see warnings from several dependencies the first time they're compiled.
     This is because many of them have not yet been upgraded for elixir 1.4; these can be safely ignored.
+  * There's a decent chance you'll eventually want a production environment with more control & power.
+Heroku is currently the simplest way to get up & running for prototyping, and may even suit your app just fine long term.
+  * Razor should be used for convenience, not to avoid learning more about Phoenix and Elixir.
+Please take the time to learn about the opinions provided by Razor & how they are implemented.

 ## Learn more about Phoenix